-The NMB bearing part numbers system is designed to make it as simple as possible for you to find the exact bearing or bearing part that you need.
+The NMB bearing part numbering system is designed to make it as simple as possible for you to find the exact bearing or bearing part number, that you need.
 If you don't already know which part or part numbers you are looking for, the following guide should help.
 See what each segment of the bearing or part number means below.

 Bearing Part Number

 The first half of the bearing part number has three parts.
 The first part describes the ring and ball material, the second tells you what series bearing it is, and the third is the size reference number.
 This number may be followed by a suffix which tells you which additional or special features the ball bearing has.

 The ring and ball material for the bearing may come in NMB developed stainless steel material, which falls within the 400 series Martensitic stainless steel grouping, or high carbon chromium steel.
 The high carbon chromium steel bearing is effective for almost any application, while the martensitic stainless steel bearing provides added protection against corrosion.

 The most common bearing series are R and L, with R representing a thick section and L representing a thin section.
 If the bearing is flanged, there will also be an F for the series designation, while if the bearing is measured by inches rather than metric, it will have an I after the first letter.
 You may also see NR, for a bearing with a snap ring on the outer ring.